Top tips for Exams Officers for making entries

 You can use our check your entries guide to ensure everything is correct.
 You can also read more on our Information you need to submit student entries page.

-It’s also important to ensure that students’ dates of birth are in the correct format:
+It is vital to ensure students’ dates of birth are entered in the correct format.

 Common errors/queries